 Call to action

-Useful tip: Making a connection to the hook will remind the audience where you started and will complement clean, efficient organization.
+Useful tip: Making a connection to the hook will give the audience a sense of closure and could contribute to cohesive organization.

 Search prezi.com for "SKKU Pres"